ki4oir/SuperSimpleBank/README.md

 * The menu items are shown.
 * The user selects an item in response to the selection prompts.
 * Please follow the on screen prompts carefully.
 3. Press 5 and hit the enter key to exit at the end.

-Example Output:

 Troubleshooting: